-The Airport Authority has entered into various public-private partnership arrangements that meet the definition of a service concession arrangement in which the operators will operate and maintain the Airport Authority's assets for terms of which expire 2024 through 2050.
+The Airport Authority has entered into various public-private partnership arrangements that meet the definition of a service concession arrangement in which the operators will operate and maintain the Airport Authority's assets for terms of which expire 2049 through 2050.
 At the end of the arrangements, operations will be transferred to the Airport Authority.
 The measurement of the related public-private partnership (PPP) receivable is based on the present value of future payments expected to be received during the PPP term, such as fixed payments, variable payments that depend on an index or rate, variable payments that are fixed in substance, residual value guarantee payments that are fixed in substance, and any PPP incentives payable to the operator.
+Incremental borrowing rates of 1.1 percent to 3.8 percent were used to measure PPP receivables.